 Dr. Kara McCormack received her PhD in American Studies from the University of New Mexico and most recently was a Thinking Matters Fellow at Stanford University.
-Her research focuses on history, cultural studies, and popular culture, with emphases on the U.S. West, public history and heritage, cultural memory, and science fiction.
+Her research focuses on cultural studies, U.S. history, critical theory, and popular culture, with emphases on the U.S. West, public history and cultural memory, and science/dystopian fiction.

 Her first book, Imagining Tombstone: The Town Too Tough to Die, was released by the University Press of Kansas in the spring of 2016.
 This work explores the ways popular culture, the concepts of history and authenticity, preservation, and economic exigencies interact in the historic western town of Tombstone, Arizona, as well as the ways Tombstone and the mythic West have circulated worldwide.

 Her specialties include cultural studies, popular culture, cultural history, film studies, public history, public humanities, cultural memory, critical theory, media and society, utopian and dystopian fiction, the U.S. West, science fiction